Pritika-10/Pritika-10/README.md

 ### On the side journey,

-- 🎸 I love to play Guitar along with Singing and Beatboxing.
+- 🎸 I love to play Guitar along with Singing.
 - 💻 Exploring new technologies and upskilling myself from the internet.
 - ⚡ Coding in different platforms and giving contests and Hackathons.
 - 💃 Expertised in classical and western dance.